massalabs/massa/COMMUNITY_CHARTER.md

 ## Transparency and integrity

-The Massa network, and its current or future configuration, development, deployment and use must ensure and prioritize [1]transparency, [2]traceability and [3]integrity within the community at all times.
+The Massa network, and its current or future configuration, development, deployment and use must ensure and prioritize transparency [1], traceability [2] and integrity [3] within the community at all times.

-* [1]Transparency is a necessary condition for monitoring participatory processes and mechanisms, but will never, in any case, be applied to the processing of personal data or in violation of the privacy of Massa participants.
+* [1] Transparency is a necessary condition for monitoring participatory processes and mechanisms, but will never, in any case, be applied to the processing of personal data or in violation of the privacy of Massa participants.

-* [2]Traceability refers to the ability to fully account for what happens in any participatory or decision-making process related to the Massa community in the past and, to guarantee similar conditions for present and future ones.
+* [2] Traceability refers to the ability to fully account for what happens in any participatory or decision-making process related to the Massa community in the past and, to guarantee similar conditions for present and future ones.
 Each member acts on his or her own behalf or undertakes to make his or her position clear when acting on behalf of another Massa user or member.

-* [3]Integrity is understood as the authenticity of a specific vote, or decision process, in order to avoid manipulation of proposals or results of participatory processes or mechanisms.
+* [3] Integrity is understood as the authenticity of a specific operation, vote, or decision process, in order to avoid manipulation of the blockchain or results of participatory processes or mechanisms.

-## Continuous improvement and governance
+# Continuous improvement and governance

-The Charter will be accessible on the blockchain at charter.massa.
-The community will be responsible for updating the present Charter in light of its collective needs and on the basis of a majority vote of the stakers, once the governance framework has been implemented.
-It suggests shared governance procedures based on Massa and a non-centralized decision-making process.
+The Charter will be accessible within the blockchain source code available at https://github.com/massalabs/massa.
+The community will be responsible for updating the present Charter in light of its collective needs.
 Mechanisms for periodic review and evaluation of this Charter will be provided in order to facilitate its continuous improvement.

 Every Member of the Massa community is responsible for the application of this Charter.